College of Science and Mathematics

-The College of Science and Mathematics is comprised of the Departments of Biology; Chemistry and Biochemistry; Earth and Environmental Science; Health & Human Performance; Mathematics; and Physics.
+The College of Science and Mathematics is comprised of the Departments of Biology and Physical Education; Chemistry and Biochemistry; Earth and Environmental Science; Mathematics; Physics; and Sports Medicine.
 Each department has its own chair.

 Department Chair: Associate Professor Scott Page

-Biology and Neuroscience curricula offer students the opportunity to study the structure and function of living systems, from the complexity of cellular components to whole organism dynamics to ecosystem design.
+Biology and Physical Education curricula offer students the opportunity to study the structure and function of living systems, from the complexity of cellular components to whole organism dynamics to ecosystem design.

 Department of Chemistry & Biochemistry

 Attainment of the Bachelor of Science in Chemistry requires at least 122 credits as does the Bachelor of Science in Biochemistry.
 Course work should conform to the following tables since many advanced chemistry courses have other course as perquisites.
 All courses listed on the curriculum map are required, although the sequence varies somewhat for courses offered in alternate years.
-It is difficult for chemistry and biochemistry majors to schedule the required courses unless they follow the outline recommended here and pay special attention to the alternate year courses (designated with a symbol §).
+It is difficult for chemistry and biochemistry majors to schedule the required courses unless they follow the outline recommended her and pay special attention tot he alternate year courses (designated with a symbol §).

-The Department of Chemistry & Biochemistry provides students with an introduction to the scientific methods, the correct and the effective presentation of data, and develops students' critical thinking skills by allowing the analysis and the interpretation of experimental data.
+In addition to offering a rigorous, quality curriculum in chemistry and biochemistry, the faculty are committed to providing quality instruction in our introductory course.
+All of our 100 level courses are consistent with the General Education Goals of the Universality.
+These courses provide the student with an introduction to the scientific methods, the correct and the effective presentation of data, and develop the students' critical thinking skills by allowing the analysis and the interpretation of experimental data.